palaciod/Instagram/README.md

 #### What I didn't include:
 1. A story board system.
 2. A messaging system.
 (Still in the process)
+3. When searching the a profile the user must input the complete correct username

 #### Below are some screenshots of the app